equk/11ty-equk/src/posts/2023-06-24-Integrating Tailwindcss To Eleventy.md

 ![11ty logo](../_media/images/11ty-200.png)

-At first I was using `npm-run-all` with scripts to run tailwindcss & 11ty as that seemed to be the standard for most eleventy sites using tailwindcss.
+At first I was using `npm-run-all` with scripts to run tailwindcss & 11ty as that seemed to be the standard for most eleventy sites using tailwindcss.<br/>
+This caused some issues in dev mode as I was using a inline css bundle which referenced the output of tailwindcss.

 ## Integrating Tailwindcss & Postcss